 Tips for Inserting 1/8” and 6 mm Tooling

-If your plan calls for tooling with a 1/8” or 6 mm shank diameter, you’ll need to use an ER-11 collet suited for smaller tooling.
 It’s important to note that some tools are longer than others, and tools can be inserted into the collet at different depths.
 The 1/4” tools that we stock typically have an overall length of 2”, whereas 1/8” tools typically have an overall length of 1.5.”
-Subsequently, most 1/8” tooling, when fully inserted into the collet––as we recommend for 1/4” tools––won’t reach the top of the bed to perform a successful tool touch-off if it’s inserted 3/4” into the collet.
+Subsequently, most 1/8” tooling, when fully inserted into the collet––as we recommend for 1/4” tools—won’t reach the top of the bed to perform a successful tool touch-off if it’s inserted 3/4” into the collet.
 You’ll need to have the smaller tool stick out slightly more than your 1/4” tooling.